Marmelodov/PromptCrafter-API/docs/reference/endpoints/post-auth-signup.md

-# Sign up
+# API Reference: Sign up

-Creates a new user account and returns a JWT authentication token.
+Creates a new user account.
 All fields are required.

 ## URL